vmware-archive/aws-pcf-quickstart/README.md

 * How are we reporting and elevating errors back to the user?
     - Before ops manager is ready
     - While it running
+* How CI system outputs the versions of tiles (for pivnet thing)

+# Changes to cloud-formation template:

+* 11PivnetToken